-Arts and Education Certificate
+Arts and Humanities Certificates

-Arts Administration Certificate (3150D)
+Arts Administration Departmental Certificate (3150D)

-The Arts Administration Certificate is designed to prepare students for entry-level positions in arts administration.
+The Arts Administration Departmental Certificate is designed to prepare students for entry-level positions in arts administration.
 General education courses in theatre, as well as arts administration, acting, and stagecraft provide a broad overview of the arts.
 Accounting, marketing, and management courses will give the students the business background they need to succeed in arts management.
 Many of the courses needed for this certificate overlap those required in Management and/or Theatre Arts, so students can apply many of the following classes to the requirements for those programs.
+Download the curriculum sheet for this major.